 Since light therapy also helps to regulate circadian rhythm and melatonin, the treatments can also help babies sleep, which is essential in their healing and development.

 You can customize and completely control light therapy consumption for babies, thanks to Kaiyan Medical’s state-of-the-art light therapy device manufacturing services.
-We have been working for 15 years to produce the best light therapy products on the market which are MDA-certified and FDA-approved light therapy devices, many of which are cleared for at-home treatments.
+We have been working for 15 years to produce the best light therapy products on the market which are MDASAP-certified and FDA-approved light therapy devices, many of which are cleared for at-home treatments.
 Of course, before using a light therapy device, always consult your doctor.
 Contact our team for more information.